A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: AI-Aided Framework for MACC Systems with Arbitrary Topology

 \subsection{Step 2: GNN-Based color prediction}

-In this step, the conflict graph obtained from Step 1 serves as the input to GNNs that predicts color assignments for each vertex.
-The step consists of the following components.
-Although \emph{proper coloring} must be globally conflict-free, the vertices coloring are determined by its neighbors due to decoding constraints.
-For the learning-based coloring approach, it is unnecessary to capture highly expressive or graph-level structural representations.
-Instead, an effective predictor should focus on the local conflicts and generating color assignments that are consistent with the decoding constraints.
-Motivated by this task-specific requirement, the proposed GNN is designed as a lightweight local-decision model.
-The neighbor-enhanced message-passing mechanism emphasizes relevant neighbors, while the embedding-based color projection relaxes discrete coloring into a continuous space that facilitates learning and allows efficient post-processing.
-This design enables the GNN to generate color predictions that are already close to feasible solutions, achieving near-optimal performance with substantially reduced computational complexity.
+In this step, the conflict graph $\mathcal{G}$ obtained from Step 1 serves as the input of GNNs to predict the color assignments for each vertex.
+The output is a colored graph, which directly corresponds to the delivery scheme of the MACC system.
+Although the learning-based coloring approach does not require highly expressive or global graph-level structural representations, it focuses on local conflicts and ensuring color assignments satisfy decoding constraints.
+This lightweight design allows the GNN to focus on relevant local information, significantly reducing computational complexity while achieving near-optimal performance.
+The neighbor-enhanced message-passing mechanism emphasizes relevant neighbors, and the embedding-based color projection relaxes discrete coloring into a continuous space, facilitating learning and enabling efficient postprocessing.

 The step consists of the following components.